Community - Location - About

 Location

-Prince Edward County is a predominantly rural community nestled within the “golden triangle” between Toronto, Montreal, and Ottawa, located along the north shore of Lake Ontario.
+Prince Edward County (PEC) is a predominantly rural community nestled within the “golden triangle” between Toronto, Montreal, and Syracuse.
+Its shoreline along northeastern Lake Ontario is known for Sandbanks Provincial Park, sand beaches, and limestone bluffs.

 About